diogoaurelio/schedoscopeWiki/File-System-Transformations.md

 `CopyFrom` copies source files and folders matching a GLOB pattern into a views `fullPath` (i.e., the partition folder in HDFS).
 This can be done recursively or non-recursively.
 The transformation also supports copying reources from the classpath.

 Parameters:
-* `fromPattern`:The source file or resource files to copy.
+* `fromPattern`: The source file or resource files to copy.
 When given a file path or file pattern, the source is interpreted as an HDFS path.
 If given a `file://` URL, the source is interpreted as local file system path.
 If given a `classpath://`, the source is interpreted as a classpath resource.
 The latter is useful if you want to create source-code managed configuration and lookup tables in Hive.

 * `toView`: The files are copied to the `fullPath` of `toView`.

 * `recursive`: Copy folders recursively or not.
 Defaults to `true`.

+## StoreFrom

+`StoreFrom` dumps an input stream as a file into a views `fullPath` (i.e., the partition folder in HDFS).
+This is useful for dynamically generating lookup or configuration tables during view materialization.

+Parameters:
+* `imputStream`: The input stream to dump.

+* `toView`: The stream is dumped to the `fullPath` of `toView`.

 # Helpers